sohailshaukat/cypress-demo/README.md

     - Mobile
       - iPhoneX (viewport) : No known issues ✅
   - Gecko Family
-    - Firefox : 1 Known issue ❌
+    - Firefox : 1 Known issue ❌ (See below).

 ### How do I get set up? ###